 In Fantastic Voyage (1966) a medical team was miniaturized in a submarine to microscopic size and injected into the blood stream of a human body, with the intent to localize a cancerous tumor (I think it was) somewhere in there and eradicate it.
 Now only 43 years later, instead of a submarine, they have come out with a “smart” pill (it’s called the iPill) that has been infused with computer circuitry along with medicine and programmed to target a specific malady in the body and fix it.
 Pretty amazing, huh?
 Fantastic, indeed!
 The fantasy films Christine (1983), The Love Bug (1969) and its sequels feature automobiles that are able to drive themselves.
 Well, now we actually do have a robotic car that drives itself.
 Is it scientific progress or demonic possession?
 We have also seen movies that feature cars that fly, and somebody has come out with an actual flying car!
 And do you remember Michael J. Fox’s Hover Board that figured prominently in the Back to the Future (1985-90) films?
 Well, that is now a reality as well.

 The creation of artificial intelligence is also an inevitable probability.
 If they haven’t already, someone could figure out how to make a computer think for itself, without human influence or control.
 And as all knowledge can always be used for evil, what if someone programs a machine or robot with their own nefarious agenda?
 Maybe that will turn out to be the Antichrist.
 It would be acting on its own, and it would be virtually impossible to stop it.
 You can’t kill it, because it’s not a living thing; it’s a machine.
 Remember the Terminator films?
+Also, Dan Brown’s Origin touches on this issue in a frightening way.
 What did I say about so-called science fiction’s not really being fiction?
 Those films, as well as Transcendence (2014), can be perceived as frightening cautionary tales, which I can only hope that the Powers-That-Be will take heed and govern themselves accordingly.
-I only hope to be long gone by the time all this comes to pass, if it ever does.
+I only hope to be long gone by the time all this comes to pass, if or when it ever does.

 What is imagination?
 The images created in our minds must come from somewhere.
 I believe imagination to be random access memory, particles of matter floating around in space that eventually make their way into our mind’s processing unit.
 That would explain how more than one person can come up with the same idea.
 There is nothing new under the sun.
 I believe that everything has been thought of or experienced by someone else before us.
 Everything we encounter or “invent” is merely a reoccurrence, discovery, a variation or modification of pre-existing knowledge.
 All those monsters and creatures of fantasy and mythology that artists and writers conjure up for literature and visual media may be the result of pre-existing phenomena from somewhere in the Universe.